aabs/aabs.github.io/_posts/2008-01-18-c-by-contract-using-expression-trees.md

+---
-Title: C# by Contract - Using Expression Trees
+title: C# by Contract - Using Expression Trees
-Date: 2008-01-18 16:00
+date: 2008-01-18 16:00
-Author: aabs
+author: aabs
-Category: SemanticWeb
+category: SemanticWeb
-Slug: c-by-contract-using-expression-trees
+slug: c-by-contract-using-expression-trees
-Status: published
+status: published
+...

 [Last time](http://aabs.wordpress.com/2008/01/16/complex-assertions-using-c-30/) I created a simple, but powerful, little [design by contract](http://en.wikipedia.org/wiki/Design_by_contract) library in C\# 3.0.
 It took hardly any lines of code, and covered a broad range of possible usage scenarios.
 See [here](http://archive.eiffel.com/doc/manuals/technology/contract/), for more on DBC.
 One thing that bothered me was the fact that if something failed a check, it wouldn't tell what went wrong.
 I had a little free time today, so I thought I'd fix that.
 I wanted the exceptions it threw to have the text of the check we were performing.
 Developers need to see exactly what test failed.
 Generic "*assertion failed*" error messages are useless.